guikubivan/alexa-mpd-control/README.md

 `PORT=[port] NODE_ENV=[environment] node server.js`

 ## SSL config
 If you're using some kind of proxy server like NGINX, you probably don't need to configure SSL certificates.
-If you use node server directly, you just need to copy your certificate files to the `sslcert` folder as follows:
+If you use node server directly, copy your certificate files to the `sslcert` folder as follows:

 ```
 sslcert/